 The Curriculum Committee is a faculty governance committee predominantly comprised of teaching faculty.
 The committee reviews all new and revised curriculum proposals and course and curricula discontinuance requests put forth by the discipline faculty.
 It also reviews new and revised academic policy proposals, recommends general education course selection, and annually reviews and recommends revisions to the Curriculum Handbook, to include curriculum proposal processes.
-Recommendations by the Curriculum Committee are directed to the Vice President for Academic Affairs and Chief Academic Officer ("Vice President").
+Recommendations by the Curriculum Committee are directed to the Executive Vice President for Academic and Student Affairs ("Executive Vice President" or "EVP").